 29) English Muffin With Jam

-It\’s quick and easy and goes surprisingly well with a hot drink.
-Toast the muffin until the nooks and crannies remain crisp under the jam.
-If you want to increase the amount of protein, then under the jam, you could add a swipe of peanut butter.
-It is also a good choice for children who enjoy more familiar tastes.
+It is simple and goes surprisingly well with a hot drink.
+Toast the muffin until the jam is crisp under the nooks and crannies.
+If you want to increase the amount of protein, you could put a swipe of peanut butter under the jam.
+It is also good for children who prefer more common tastes.

 30) Sausage And Eggs

-A classic duo that is bursting with savory flavor is sausage and eggs.
-Fry the sausage until it’s brown and firm, then use some of the fat to fry or scramble your eggs if you’d like.
-To create a more balanced meal, include toast or fruit.
-It’s an excellent decision for an extended morning.
+A timeless pair that is full of delicious taste is sausage and eggs.
+Fry the sausage until brown and firm, then use some of the fat to fry or scramble your eggs if desired.
+To make it a little more balanced, add toast or fruit.
+It s a great choice for a long morning.

 31) Bacon And Eggs